 Dozens of high-speed trains travel daily from Taipei Main Station to Zuoying Station, the terminal station in Kaohsiung.
 The first train departs at 6:26 and the last one at 22:16.
 For more timings, see the THSR train schedule here.

-A standard seat ticket costs TWD 1490 one-way, while a business class seat costs TWD 2440.
-Non-reserved tickets (which are usually a bit cheaper) are currently not available due to Covid restrictions.
-Therefore it’s best to book your ticket in advance, especially if traveling over weekends or during special festivals.
-HSR tickets can be reserved 14 days in advance.
-You can either buy them directly at the ticket booths at the station, through an Ibon machine at 7-11, or online via the THSR website.
+A standard seat ticket costs TWD 1490 one-way and a business class seat costs TWD 2440.
+While non-reserved seats are usually a bit cheaper (TWD 1445), it’s always best to book your ticket in advance, especially when traveling over weekends or during special festivals.
+HSR tickets can be reserved 28 days in advance.
+You can either buy them directly at the ticket booths at the station, through an Ibon machine at 7-Eleven, or online via the THSR website.
 Another good option is to grab a THSR 3-day pass, which allows unlimited rides on HSR for 3 consecutive days.
 Just a heads up, though, this option is only available to tourists.

-The KRT (Kaohsiung metro) is also located adjacent to Zuoying Station.
+The Kaohsiung Metro (KMRT) is also located adjacent to Zuoying Station.
 From there, it’s easy to connect to other areas in Kaohsiung City.
+See the metro map for more info.

 Taipei to Kaohsiung by Train